takuti/twitter-bot/README.md

 export OAUTH_TOKEN_SECRET=piyo
 ```

-and place it under the project root directory.

-Finally,
+FYI: we can use [direnv](https://github.com/direnv/direnv) to flexibly configure project-specific environment variables:

+	$ brew install direnv
+	$ touch .envrc # and write the above `export` statements
 	$ direnv allow

-activates the environment, and posting on Twitter will be available.

 ## Usage

 Before enjoying this bot, you must download your tweet history from [the Twitter setting page](https://twitter.com/settings/account).
 The downloaded folder must be placed under **/path/to/twitter-bot/data/**, and the bot will use *text* column of **data/tweets/tweets.csv**.
 Note that this repository contains [sample tweets.csv file](data/tweets/tweets.csv).

 ### Post on Twitter

-After setting environment variables with direnv, we can generate and post a markov tweet as:
+After setting the environment variables, we can generate and post a markov tweet as:

 	$ ruby lib/post_tweet.rb

 If you just want to check if a markov tweet is generated correctly, `dry-run` option is available.

 	$ ruby lib/post_tweet.rb dry-run

 #### Hourly post by cron

 Set your crontab as: